 Details of compiling the client and server are specific to the Java development environment used.
 However, it is possible to describe general requirements.
-These are illustrated here using the Sun Java Developer's Kit (JDK)1.
+These are illustrated here using the Oracle Java Developer's Kit (JDK), version 1.1.x or higher.
 This is the development environment used by the Orbix Java demonstration makefiles.